 Researching the expectations of different profiles of your database in this way can help to build evidence to support your post-GDPR compliance strategy.

-We have just released new research and insights into Legitimate Interest.
-For more information about fastmap’s research into GDPR, Legitimate Interest, consent and more visit www.fastmap.co.uk or get in touch with David Cole, Managing Director, fastmap on +44 (0) 20 7242 0702 email@example.com.
+We have recently released a new Legitimate Interest service that and includes forewords from the Institute of Fundraising and international law firm DWF.
+For more information about fastmap’s research into GDPR and data protection, Legitimate Interest, consent and more visit www.fastmap.co.uk or get in touch with David Cole, Managing Director, fastmap on +44 (0) 20 7242 0702 email@example.com.